 My social circle on Facebook consisted purely of my friends, my family, and acquaintances.
 People who knew me in real life.

-Unfortunately, of the ones that I know in real life, very few lead interesting lives, engage in honest conversations nor seem to add more than the usual.
-It was always a stream of a photo of a vacation, a misinterpreted political meme, or a badly photoshopped Hindu God’s face on the Phi Phi islands.
+Unfortunately, of the ones that I know in real life, very few lead interesting lives, engage in honest conversations, or seem to add more dimensions than the usual steady state.
+It was always streams of self-idulgent vacations, badly thought political memes, or crudely photoshopped Hindu Gods hewn into the Phi Phi islands.

 While I did mention that these did not bother me, it is also true that these did not particularly excite me either.

-In the run-up to two elections, the Modi-Trump elections, I had the opportunity to prune my list of very many people.
+In the run-up to two elections, the Modi-Trump elections, I had the opportunity to prune my list of many people.
 This was one of the advantages of Facebook.
-Now I have 300 people whom I don’t have to entertain and that is a lot of valuable time regained.
+Now I know 300 people whom I don’t have to entertain and that is a lot of valuable time regained, for all involved.

 Over time I have outlived Facebook’s utility.
 It has been almost a year since I logged in.

 That was around the time I created an Instagram account.
-I loved it.
-I loved Twitter too, but my professional life co-opted Twitter and LinkedIn.
-There definitely was some advantages to it.
-While I would have loved to make my twitter handle and experience more rounded, in the long run, I think staid is good for one’s career.
+I love it, as of now.
+I love Twitter too, but my professional life co-opted Twitter and LinkedIn.
+There definitely were some advantages to them.
+While I would have loved to make my Twitter handle and experience more rounded, in the long run, I think staid is good for one’s career.

 I duly tweet and retweet dreary technological happenings.
-Sometimes I see twitter wars happening on topics that are interesting, death threats issued and social justice warriors thronging and wrestling a #.
+Sometimes I see Twitter wars erupt on topics that are interesting, death threats issued, and social justice warriors thronging and wrestling a hashtag.
 I stay away from it.
 There is a high noise to signal ratio that does not make diluting my work profile worthwhile.

 Then there is Instagram.I spend a lot of time on the ‘gram.